 Material, Compose UI, and Foundation APIs implement and offer many accessible practices by default.
-They contain built-in semantics that follow their specific role and function, meaning that most accessibility support is provided with little or no additional work.
+They contain built-in semantics that follow their specific role and function.
+This means most accessibility support is provided with little or no additional work.

-Using the appropriate APIs for the appropriate purpose usually means the components come with predefined accessibility behaviours that cover standard use cases, but remember to double-check whether these defaults fit your accessibility needs.
-If not, Compose also provides ways to cover more specific requirements.
+Using the appropriate APIs for the appropriate purpose means that components usually come with predefined accessibility behaviors that cover standard use cases.
+However, always double-check whether these defaults fit your accessibility needs.
+If not, Compose provides ways to cover more specific requirements.

-Knowing the default accessibility semantics and patterns in Compose APIs helps with understanding how to use them with accessibility in mind, as well as with supporting accessibility in more custom components.
+Understanding the default accessibility semantics and patterns in Compose APIs helps you use them with accessibility in mind.
+It also helps you support accessibility in more custom components.

 Minimum touch target sizes